willianPaulinoSantos/swile-study-case/README.md

 ---
 ## 2 - Create the required objects and fields (+ schema of those objects using your preferred tool)

-Team_Member__c is a junction object between User and Commercial_Team__c, since one user can belong to multiple teams and one team can have multiple user, configuring a many-to-many relationship.
+`Team_Member__c` is a junction object between `User` and `Commercial_Team__c`, since one user can belong to multiple teams and one team can have multiple user, configuring a many-to-many relationship.

-Team_Member__c is a detail of the Master Commercial_Team__c.
+`Team_Member__c` is a **detail** of the **Master** `Commercial_Team__c`.
 Why?
 A team member can only exist if there is a team.
-No team no members.
-Master-detail is the appropriate relationship to represent this relation nature.
-Also, we don't want to leave orphan Team_Member__c records in the org, because they're useless and consume a limited storage.
+No team, no members.
+Master-detail is the appropriate object relationship to represent this relation nature.
+Also, we don't want to leave orphan Team_Member__c records in the org, because they're useless in that state and consume a limited and expansive storage.
 Additionaly, we can leverage roll-up summary feature (SUM, COUNT, MIN, MAX), which is usefull for managing teams and team member abscent end logic.

 ```mermaid
 erDiagram